crmpicco/aws-certifications/deployment-provisioning-automation.md

 Public-facing instance which enables you to SSH or RDP to your private instances from an untrusted network

-Located in a public subnet and is reeachable from the internet
+Located in a public subnet and is reachable from the internet

 Security hardened with unnecessary services removed